-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-Now, I do have a soft spot for Thanksgiving as Matt and I started dating on the actual holiday in 2007 (November 22nd!), but I just really love the holiday because it’s one day.
+Now, I do have a soft spot for this particular holiday as Matt and I started dating on the actual holiday in 2007 (November 22nd!), but I just really love the holiday because it’s one single day.

 It’s a happy day (well, unless you’re one of the 6 Friends).
 It’s a day for being thankful.
 And it doesn’t involve getting or giving any presents.

 What I don’t love, of course, is having access to a ton of leftover pumpkin pie, because I WILL eat it all.
-Luckily, I made some over the weekend and took it to a girls’ night to share.
-Otherwise, it would all be in my belly right now.
-Thank goodness for girlfriends.
-Oh, and yes– that recipe is headed your way soon!

-What I can (and have!) totally keep on hand is all of the ingredients to make a smoothie that tastes like a pumpkin pie without actually being a pumpkin pie.
+It’s not totally practical to keep a pumpkin pie around all the time, but what I can (and do!) totally keep on hand is all of the ingredients to make a smoothie that tastes like a pumpkin pie without actually being a pumpkin pie.